The Dead Belong Below [Geist: The Sin-Eaters]

 We’ve met the disciples of the Chthonic Gods.
 Shall we delve deeper into the Underworld they claim to serve, or return to the sunlit lands and learn about the living who are a threat to the Underworld?

-38 comments for “The Dead Belong Below [Geist: The Sin-Eaters]
+38 responses to “The Dead Belong Below [Geist: The Sin-Eaters]”

 This sounds incredibly exciting!
 These are definitely an interesting group of antagonists for a chronicle.
 They also sound like they have a kind of synchronicity with Geists, what with them being empowered ghosts.